tammyanndo/tinyapp/README.md

 # TinyApp Project

-TinyApp is a full stack web application built with Node and Express that allows users to shorten long URLs (à la bit.ly).
+TinyApp is a full stack web application built with Node and Express that allows users to shorten long URLs.
+When logged in, users are able to create, edit, and delete their own URLs.
+Users can still view shortened URLs even if not logged in, however will not be able to delete or edit the URLs.

 ## Final Product
+### Sample images from TinyApp:

 !["Registration page for TinyApp"](https://github.com/tammyanndo/tinyapp/blob/master/docs/registration-page.png?raw=true)